scarpent/ledgerbil/README.md

 problems I'll either be unable or unwilling to address, because I'm terrible, but there are many others for which the opposite will be true.
 Ledger has so many features and I use a fairly small subset.
-I'd like to make Ledgerbil as flexible as possible for reading files that use a larger subset, even if it doesn't know what to do about that subset.
+I'd like to make ledgerbil as flexible as possible for reading files that use a larger subset, even if it doesn't know what to do about that subset.

 I'm also open to other contributors!
 But you'll have to suffer my